NovoseletskiyVadim/garpun/README.md

 # Harpoon

-This is a app for adapting hikvision cameras to prepare and sending data to the API.
+This is app for adapting hikvision cameras to prepare and sending data to the API.

 ## Config